Zephhyyrr/TSA_Simarasok-Clone/README.md

 *Pattens:*
-This website is copyrighted by the Government of the Republic of Indonesia, Ministry of Law and Human Rights.
+This website is have pattens by the Government of the Republic of Indonesia, Ministry of Law and Human Rights.
-You can access the copyright details here: [Link to copyright](https://drive.google.com/file/d/1t4tLOknxbS3c5HVNKF1nyOy-rjP41WUl/view?usp=sharing)
+You can access the pattens document details here: [Link to copyright](https://drive.google.com/file/d/1t4tLOknxbS3c5HVNKF1nyOy-rjP41WUl/view?usp=sharing)